-A woman may experience any number of feelings after an abortion.
+People may experience any number of feelings after an abortion.
 In fact, a whole range of feelings can be normal.
 There is no “right” way to feel afterwards.
-Most women report feeling relieved that it is over and that they feel fine – confident that the abortion was the best choice under difficult circumstances.
-Research supports the fact that most women do not report regrets or severe emotional distress.
+Most people report feeling relieved that it is over and that they feel fine – confident that the abortion was the best choice under difficult circumstances.
+Research supports the fact that most people do not report regrets or severe emotional distress.

 Kensington Clinic offers post-abortion counselling to our patients who are experiencing emotional difficulties after the abortion.
 If you feel it would be beneficial for you to talk to a counsellor again, appointments can be arranged by calling the clinic.